gittuf/gittuf/docs/cli/gittuf_policy_list-rules.md

 ### Options

 ```
   -h, --help                help for list-rules
-      --targetRef string   to specify which ref should be inspected (default "policy")
+      --target-ref string   specify which policy ref should be inspected (default "policy")
 ```

 ### Options inherited from parent commands